My Comparison Table:

 Select State of Charge (SOC):

-The maximum on-board charger power of the Tesla Model Y Performance is 11 kW.
+The maximum on-board charger power of the Tesla Model Y Long Range LG battery is 11 kW.

 All figures in the table above are assumed approximate values under optimal conditions.